aniketrepo/c-feature-set/note.md

 ## Statements
 - A computer program is a **list of "instructions" to be "executed" by a computer**.

-- In a programming langauge, **these programming instructions are called statements**.
+- In a programming language, **these programming instructions are called statements**.

 - The following statement "instructs" the compiler to print the text "Hello World" to the screen,  `printf("Hello World!");`